-- 1. Reweatherization The Program Regulation allows any previously weatherized home "damaged by fire, flood or act of God" to be re-weatherized, without regard to date of weatherization, where local authorities deem the dwelling salvageable as well as habitable and if the damage to materials is not covered by insurance or some other form of compensation. - 2.
+- Reweatherization The Program Regulation allows any previously weatherized home "damaged by fire, flood or act of God" to be re-weatherized, without regard to date of weatherization, where local authorities deem the dwelling salvageable and habitable and the home is free and clear of any insurance claim or other form of compensation resulting from damage incurred from the disaster. - 2.
 Health and Safety In the normal course of weatherization or re-weatherization, the cost of eliminating health and safety hazards, elimination of which is necessary before the installation of weatherization materials or the result of weatherization activities, is allowable.
 To the extent that the services are in support of eligible weatherization work, such expenditure would be allowable.
 For example, debris removal at a dwelling unit so that the unit can be weatherized would be an allowable cost.
-Please note that the average cost per dwelling unit limit continues to apply. - Incidental Repairs In the normal course of weatherization or re-weatherization, the cost of incidental repair costs to protect or aid in the installation of weatherization materials and are part of the total allowable expenditure.
-All incidental repair costs shall be documented as such in the client files and be tied to an energy conservation measure or group of measures.
+Please note that the average cost per dwelling unit limit continues to apply. - 3.
+Incidental Repairs In the normal course of weatherization or re-weatherization, the cost of incidental repair costs to protect or aid in the installation of weatherization materials and are part of the total allowable expenditure.
+All incidental repair costs shall be documented as such

+- in the client files and be tied to an energy conservation measure or group of measures.
 The overall cost must receive and SIR of 1+. - 4.
 Protection of DOE investment- Weatherization personnel can be paid from DOE funds to perform functions related to protecting the DOE investment.
 Such activities include: securing weatherization materials, tools, equipment, weatherization vehicles, or protection of subrecipient weatherization files, records and the like during the initial phase of the disaster response.
 Using DOE funds to pay for weatherization personnel to perform relief work in the community as a result of a disaster is not allowable. - 5.
 Local agencies may use weatherization vehicles and/or equipment to help assist in disaster relief provided the WAP is reimbursed according to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200.